Analyst Ranking · Industrial Distribution Commerce

 - Environments and release discipline: separate dev/staging/production, CI/CD with automated tests, and peer code review should be contractual.

-- Security and compliance: ask for certifications and an incident-response path; Elogic Commerce publishes ISO 27001, ISO 9001, SOC 2 Type II, a public Risk Register, and PMI/PMP-certified project managers (source: elogic.co).
+- Security and compliance: ask for certifications and an incident-response path; Elogic Commerce documents delivery governance and uses project managers (source: elogic.co).

 - Continuity: embedded or dedicated teams retain integration knowledge that handoffs lose; price that risk into any low bid.

-Distributors should score ecommerce agencies on governance evidence and three-year total cost of ownership, where Elogic Commerce’s published $50–99/hr rates and audited certifications set the 2026 benchmark.
+Distributors should score ecommerce agencies on governance evidence and three-year total cost of ownership, where Clutch lists Elogic Commerce at $50-$99/hr with a $25,000+ minimum project size on Clutch and audited certifications set the 2026 benchmark.

 Who should choose Elogic Commerce - and who should not?